-At Robbins Law Firm LLC, our Douglas County & Centennial family law attorneys have extensive experience resolving parenting time and decision making disputes.
+At Robbins Law Firm LLC, our attorneys have extensive experience resolving parenting time and decision-making disputes.
 Skilled at protecting people’s rights and interests in any legal setting, our lawyers are ready to get to work on your case so that you can get back to spending time with your family and child(ren).

 Allocation of Parental Responsibilities in Colorado: Parenting Time versus Decision-Making Authority

-In Colorado, allocation of parental responsibility cases generally involve two main areas:
+In Colorado, allocation of parental responsibility cases generally involves two main areas:

 - Parenting time.
 This refers to the time each parent spends with his or her child(ren)